Battle of Monte Cassino: After the bombing

-On the day after the bombing at first light, most of the civilians still alive fled the ruins.
-Only about 40 people remained: the six monks who survived in the deep vaults of the abbey, their 79-year-old abbot, Gregorio Diamare, three tenant farmer families, orphaned or abandoned children, the badly wounded and the dying.
-After artillery barrages, renewed bombing and attacks on the ridge by 4th Indian Division, the monks decided to leave their ruined home with the others who could move at 07:30 on 17 February.
-The old abbot was leading the group down the mule path toward the Liri valley, reciting the rosary.
+On the day after the bombing, at first light, most of the civilians still alive fled the ruins.
+Only about 40 people remained: the six monks who survived in the deep vaults of the abbey; their 79-year-old abbot, Gregorio Diamare; three tenant farmer families; orphaned or abandoned children; the badly wounded; and the dying.
+After artillery barrages, renewed bombing, and attacks on the ridge by the 4th Indian Division, the monks decided to leave their ruined home with the others who could move at 07:30 on 17 February.
+The old abbot was leading the group down the mule path towards the Liri valley, reciting the rosary.
 After they arrived at a German first-aid station, some of the badly wounded who had been carried by the monks were taken away in a military ambulance.
 After meeting with a German officer, the monks were driven to the monastery of Sant'Anselmo all'Aventino.
-On 18 February, the abbot met the commander of XIV Panzer Corps, Lieutenant-General Fridolin von Senger und Etterlin.
+On 18 February, the abbot met the commander of the XIV Panzer Corps, Lieutenant-General Fridolin von Senger und Etterlin.
 One monk, Carlomanno Pellagalli, returned to the abbey; when he was later seen wandering the ruins, the German paratroopers thought he was a ghost.
 After 3 April, he was not seen again.

 It is now known that the Germans had an agreement not to use the abbey for military purposes.
 Following its destruction, paratroopers of the German 1st Parachute Division then occupied the ruins of the abbey and turned it into a fortress and observation post, which became a serious problem for the attacking Allied forces.